 Khin Kyi had been a member of the AFPFL, that was chaired by U Nu after Aung San’s death.
 She In the by-election after his death, she was elected to become a member of the Constituent Assembly for Lammadaw, her husband’s constuency.
 Furthermore, she accompanied Premier Nu on various visits in the country and even to London in May 1950 to attend the a memorial service for the soldiers who died in the Burma Campaign of World War II.

 After the split of the League in October 1958, joined Nu’s “Clean AFPFL”.
 She supported his campaign – including the promise to make Buddhisms the state religion – by speahing at many rallies in various towns in central Burma during the 1960 election campaign that resulted in the resounding victory over the rival “Stable AFPFL” in April.
 She belonged to the inner circle of the party leadership.
-One may wonder how her support of Nu and its opposition to its socialist rivals and the army under Ne Win that was supposed to support it, inflensed the mind of young Aung San Suu Kyi who was a teenager of 14 years at that time.
-On May 19, 1960, she was appointed Burmese Ambassador to India and one month later for Nepal as well, the first woman of the country in such a position.
+One may wonder how her support of Nu and its opposition to its socialist rivals and the army under Ne Win that was supposed to support it, inflenced the mind of young Aung San Suu Kyi who was a teenager of 14 years at that time.
+On May 19, 1960, she was appointed Burmese Ambassador to India and one month later for Nepal as well, the first woman of the country to be appointed as ambassador.

 During the years in government service until 1960, she took over honorary posts like the presidency of the Union Women’s League and received some honorary titles by foreign countries.5